 All reputable medical document translation service providers will be happy to provide you with details and evidence of their qualifications in this area.
-Failure to ask for such documentation could lead you to engage with an individual with little knowledge of the sector nor the implications surrounding the use of words, tone, and structure.
+Failure to ask for such documentation could lead you to engage with a company with little knowledge of the sector nor the implications surrounding the use of words, tone, and structure.
 Make this your first priority when seeking a medical translation company.

-It’s also advisable to ask for details of any memberships held to translation associations or other professional bodies such as The Association of Translation Companies (ATC) and the European Union of Associations of Translation Companies (EUATC).
-Organisations like these strive to promote the best editorial standards which is critical when trusting someone with your medical document translation.
+It’s also advisable to ask for details of any memberships of translation associations or other professional bodies such as The Association of Translation Companies (ATC) and the European Union of Associations of Translation Companies (EUATC).
+Organisations like these strive to promote the best editorial standards which are critical when trusting someone with your medical document translation.

 - What are your processes for handling medical translations?

 The best medical document translation companies will have a robust method in place to create each translated piece.
 There will be usually a structure in place to ensure that each document is triple checked for accuracy in language, medical terminology, and grammar.